 Beltre, Andrus go deep for Rangers in 4-2 win over Angels

-ARLINGTON, Texas (AP) — Adrian Beltre and Elvis Andrus each hit a solo homer in the fourth inning to put the Texas Rangers ahead to stay in a 4-2 victory over the Los Angeles Angels on Tuesday night.
+Mike Minor, a full-time reliever for the Royals last season after missing 2 1/2 years because of surgery for a torn labrum, won for the fifth time in his last six starts as the Rangers beat the Los Angeles Angels 4-2 on Tuesday night.

+“I think people at the beginning didn’t expect me to have a good season.
+I think they thought I should go to the bullpen, wasn’t cut out to be a starter anymore in my career,” the 30-year-old left-hander said.
+“It does feel good to end like this.
+A couple of more starts to go.”

-Andrus hit the first pitch of the fourth against Andrew Heaney (8-9) to tie the game at 1.
-Two batters later, Beltre went deep for the ninth time this season and 471st time in his career.
+Andrus hit the first pitch of the fourth inning against Andrew Heaney (8-9) to tie the game at 1.
+Two batters later, Beltre went deep for the ninth time this season and 471st time in his career to put Texas ahead to stay.
 He has 3,147 career hits, the most among active players, after that homer and a single in the eighth.

-Shohei Ohtani hit his 16th homer for the Angels, a leadoff shot in the sixth that chased Texas starter Mike Minor (11-7).
-It was Ohtani’s first major league homer off a left-handed pitcher.
+“Huge for those two guys to step up in that situation,” manager Jeff Banister said.

-Minor struck out seven with one walk and one hit batter while allowing two runs and three hits.
+Minor (11-7) pitched into the sixth, striking out seven with one walk and a hit batter while allowing two runs and three hits.
+He has thrown 140 innings in 25 starts for Texas, which has done its best to manage his time on the mound.

+“Probably couldn’t ask for it to work, to this point, any better,” Banister said.

 TRAINER’S ROOM

 Angels: Ohtani, the two-way rookie who was in the lineup as the DH, will throw a light bullpen Wednesday.
 He is then scheduled to throw another one Friday that will determine if he will make his next scheduled pitching start Sunday at the Chicago White Sox. … CF Mike Trout was hit by a pitch on the right knee when batting in the first inning.
-He stayed in the game.
+He remained in the game and iced his knee afterward.
+The Angels don’t consider it serious.

 Rangers: Bartolo Colon, the 45-year-old right-hander, will make his first start since Aug.
 20. He was on the disabled list from Aug.
 24 to Sept.
 1 because of a lower back strain.